PoRa-dayo/PoRa-NotITG-Theme-Archive/README.md

 A custom fork of NotITG's Simply Love, with loads of new features.

 ## Credits:
 Original theme by Jose Varela, no longer maintained.
-Optimized for NotITG 4.9.1 by PoRa.
+Optimized for NotITG 4.9.1 by PoRa with permission.

 ## Changelogs:
 -Added "Play Mods" (takes you to 2P Dance immediately)\